 Balboa Island is an ideal setting for the annual OC Women2Women Christmas Walk.
 Guests will welcome in the holiday season with good friends, tasty hors d'oeuvres, and a short stroll to enjoy the spectacular Christmas decorations the island is famous for.

 Guests are asked for donations benefiting woman living at Heritage House, a residential substance abuse treatment program for women and children.
-A list of needed donations will be provided soon.
+A list of needed donations are provided at registration.

 At Octobers' "Women of Worth" event, Gina Kershaw inspired the audience to ponder their current pursuits, what makes them truly happy, and where they want to be in the future.
 Gina's story encouraged guests to find their own passion and source of inspiration.